-The average lease rate in the Belleview Corridor is \$15.94 per square foot (NNN), which is in line with the rest of the Retail Trade Area and larger southwest Denver metro submarkets.
-Rental rates in the Belleview Corridor have grown slightly in the past ten years but have remained relatively constant, as shown in Figure 5.
+The average lease rate in the Belleview Corridor is \$20.63 per square foot (NNN), which is higher than the surrounding areas.
+The higher average rate in the Belleview Corridor is due to the limited number of properties currently for lease.
+Specifically, one vacant space in the Centennial Shopping Center in Englewood has an asking rental rate of over \$20 per square foot, which is high for the area.
+With this property taken out, the average rental rates for the Belleview Corridor are between \$15 and \$16 per square foot and more in line with the rest of the Retail Trade Area and larger southwest Denver metro submarkets.
+Rental rates have grown slightly in the past two years after remaining relatively constant, as shown in Figure 5.
 The average rental rates in the Retail Trade Area and the larger submarkets have been relatively stable over the past 10 years.
 The average rental rate for the Retail Trade Area is \$14.59 (NNN).